Dear Church Plant Leader,

 Church planting is a little bit like baseball.
 It is an individual game within a team sport.
 You need to have good “at bats” each week as you plan and execute your worship services, yet the overall success of your church will depend on your networking and relationships with other kingdom minded people.
 To put it in theological terms – the more you purpose to depend on God, the more He will ask you to depend on others.

-A few years back our church was making a move from a movie theater to a school cafeteria.
-I was (and still am) part of a pastor’s prayer network within my city and another church planter – in the same city – who had previously met in that cafeteria was now looking at the movie theater!
+A few years before we bought our current property, our church was making a move from a movie theater to a school cafeteria.
+I was part of a pastor’s prayer network within my city and another church planter – in the same city – who had previously met in that cafeteria was now looking at the movie theater!
 I was able to help them with connections at the theater – and they helped us make the best use of space at the school.
-They even donated a video screen, backdrop and partitions that were custom made for that space!
-We now both have buildings a short distance from one another, and we rejoice in God’s provision for each congregation.
+They even donated a video screen, backdrop and partitions that were custom made for that space.

 Seek out and develop partnerships both within your denomination and outside of it.
 Always remember – God is not just at work in your church – He is building a Kingdom, of which you are a part.